Case study: compensation for head and brain injury after fall at work

 It can cause both physical and psychological changes, including thinking and learning difficulties, memory loss and personality changes, all of which can have a profound impact on the quality of the sufferer’s life.

-Gabrielle Artess, of our personal injury team, looks at a recent case in which our client suffered severe injuries following an accident at work.
+Our personal injury solicitors recently acted for a woman who suffered severe injuries following an accident at work.

 Our client, Ms B, suffered a severe head and brain injury after falling through the floor onto concrete at her place of work.

-As a result of her injury, our client lost her sense of smell, whilst her hearing and sense of taste were adversely impacted.
+As a result of her injury, Ms B lost her sense of smell, whilst her hearing and sense of taste were adversely impacted.
 She developed epilepsy and suffered from seizures, with one seizure resulting in the premature delivery of her baby.

 Her short-term memory and concentration were also affected and she suffered from anxiety, panic attacks and a lack of confidence.